-Peter Hook to stream gig of every Joy Division song in tribute to Ian Curtis | NME
+Peter Hook to stream gig of every Joy Division song in tribute to Ian Curtis today | NME

-Peter Hook is to mark 40 years since the death of Ian Curtis by streaming a gig in which he played every Joy Division sing with his band The Light.
+Peter Hook is to mark 40 years since the death of Ian Curtis today by streaming a gig in which he played every Joy Division sing with his band The Light.
+Watch it below.

 The 2015 concert saw Hooky perform at Christ Church in Curtis’ hometown of Macclesfield.
-Now, a three hour concert movie So This Is Permanent will be streamed for the first ever time on Monday May 18, the 40th anniversary of the late frontman’s death.
-It will be broadcast from 12pm and available for just 24 hours before a DVD becomes available in March.
+Now, a three hour concert movie So This Is Permanent will be streamed for the first ever time today (Monday May 18) – the 40th anniversary of the late frontman’s death.
+It will be broadcast from 12pm and available for just 24 hours before a DVD becomes available in June.
 Fans are encouraged to donate to The Epilepsy Society.

 “It was the church that Ian used to go to as a kid, he was in the choir,” Hooky told NME.
 “We got involved and did a charity gig to save it, which we did – it’s still there.
 We played every Joy Division song ever written and recorded in one go.
 It took over four hours and I was immensely proud of it.